panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 ### Transaction sizes

-The Safecoin transaction processor has two important limitations:
+The Solcoin transaction processor has two important limitations:

 * size of the overall transaction, limited to roughly 1 MTU / packet
 * computation budget per instruction